 All nominations will be evaluated by the EurAI fellows committee.
 The key criterion of evaluation will be whether the nominee has achieved exceptional distinction in AI in Europe.
 Distinction may be evidenced in several ways -- fellows' accomplishments range from pioneering advances in the theory of AI, to unusual accomplishments in AI technology and applications.
 Leadership in EurAI or EurAI member societies, support of forums for the exchange of ideas, and exceptional service for the international AI community will also be considered in the selection process.

 Most fellowship nominations are for technical contributions, and for most of these, the case is usually based on the nominee's scientific achievements as documented in their publication record.
 In evaluating such a publication record, the fellowship committee will look for clear evidence of scientific excellence, which may, for example, come in the form of a citation record that indicates a profound influence on the field, a publication record of exceptional quality, or technical results of unusual depth, insight, and impact.
 Publications in top general AI conferences and AI journals such as ECAI, AAAI, IJCAI, JAIR, and AIJ are important.
 Note that other forms of technical contribution evidence will also be considered, such as patent awards or statements of longstanding contribution to an industrial AI group effort that has been influential in the field generally; again, clear evidence should be provided of such influence.
-The fellowship committee will in all cases ultimately make decisions based on their professional judgement of the overall quality of the case.
+The fellowship committee will in all cases ultimately make decisions based on their professional judgment of the overall quality of the case.